Rahulm2310/india-fights-corona/README.md

 - Run `yarn` or `npm i` to install all required dependencies
 - Run `yarn start` or `npm run start` to start the local server
 - Go to http://localhost:3000 on your browser

+## LICENSE
+The project is licensed under the GNU General Public License v3.0.
+Learn more about it in the [LICENSE](LICENSE) file.